 - Pet food, etc.

-Start with the water, placing your containers at the very bottom of your container.
+Start with the water, placing your containers at the very bottom of your kit.
 This keeps the rest of your supplies safe from water damage in the event of one of your bottles springing a leak.

 Moving towards the top of your container, you should be adding lighter and lighter things, saving the most delicate for the top.
-Careful not to break your delicate things when putting the top on your trashcan.
+Be careful not to break your delicate things when putting the top on your trashcan.
 Keep your extra shoes/clothes on top for easy access in the event of needing to quickly change attire for travel.